mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 •  Union staff and members at a local 'Crewman's Rest' may be a valuable source of rumors and other information relevant to the Traveller's current adventure.
-•  The union is attempting to quietly rebuild its influence in Imperial- held parts of the Solomani Rim.
+•  The union is attempting to quietly rebuild its influence in Imperial-held parts of the Solomani Rim.
 Sharurshid representatives have asked the Travellers to investigate attempts by employees in its bulk transport division to organise and demand better wages and conditions.
 Put a stop to these activities, if possible, but nothing